 Of course, I bought a few to try.

-But then I got home and placed them in the pantry and with crates of fruit and vegetables that needed to be canned and I completely forgot about the purple sweet potatoes!
+But then I got home and placed them in the pantry.
+I also brought back with me crates of fruit and vegetables and they all needed to be processed right away so I got busy and completely forgot about the purple sweet potatoes.

 I placed a couple of them in water and within days they sprouted and slips started growing like crazy!